mozilla/webmaker-metrics/README.md

 Webmaker stores an account creation date, and a last updated date.
 A user who is innactive one day, may then be `retained` the following day if they log back in.
 This means regularly daily snapshots of retention rate will report differently from a backdated analysis of the data, where periods of inactivity are hidden by the most recent activity.

+For daily tracking of 7 day retention rate, we are reporting on the % of users who joined 7-14 days prior to the snapshot date who were active (updatedAt) more than 7 days after their account creation.
+The same applies to 30 day retention, but we look at the users who signed up 30-37 days prior to the snapshot date.
+This model is consistent assuming daily snapshots.

 ## Development
 ```
 $ foreman run node crunch